-The Feasibility Study is another great tool that the architect uses.
-It’s great for design and also offers substantial value for a customer in the right situation.
+A Feasibility Study is another great tool we offer.
+It’s a great launching point for design and also offers substantial value for a customer in the right situation.
 A Feasibility Study is similar to a Master Plan in that it involves less design work than the full design process.
 Although we sometimes use these terms interchangeably, the Master Plan and Feasibility Study are a little different.
 A Master Plan is typically geared to a large, multi-year, bigger budget project with two or more potential construction phases.
 A Feasibility Study is typically geared toward work that will all take place in a single construction phase, but has some complexities or uncertainties and several potential solutions.

-There are three typical circumstances when we recommend a Feasibility Study.
+There are three typical circumstances best suited to a Feasibility Study.

 (1) When there are several fairly divergent potential solutions (and corresponding budgets) to a client’s design.
 For example, if the client isn’t sure if s/he needs an addition or if her existing space could be remodeled to meet her needs, we might recommend a Feasibility Study to review design and cost implications for both.

 (2) If there are zoning or historic district issues which may or may not be permitted, we often use a Feasibility Study to develop preliminary plans, complete research, and make contacts with the officials having jurisdiction to probe whether what the customer wants would be likely to receive a permit.